Operation Anaconda: TF Rakkasan

 The troops of the 1st Battalion, 87th Infantry Regiment in the southern landing zones faced the heaviest fighting.
 The men on the floor of the valley then picked up and began to patrol north again moving another 50 or so meters when an RPG was fired off a low foothill to the east.
 This round closed in on around 10 men, including the two Australians and most of the American leadership, landing in the snow and mud right amongst them but failing to detonate.
 The AQ then opened up with a DShK as the troops on the ground ran for the only cover on the valley floor in what became known as "Hell's Halfpipe."
 In this engagement, Staff Sergeant Andrzej Ropel, and Specialist William Geraci, recently transferred in from the Division's Long Range Surveillance Detachment, led the squad under fire to a ridgeline above the "Halfpipe."
 Ropel was able to kill the enemy observer calling mortar fire into the "Halfpipe," and he and his squad could now see the surrounding terrain.
 Ropel was later awarded the Bronze Star Medal with a Valor device for his actions.
 The expectation of very limited enemy indirect fire capability meant that only a single 120mm mortar was brought in the first wave.
 The primary fire support for the troops was provided by two McDonnell Douglas AH-64 Apaches of the 3rd Battalion, 101st Aviation Regiment, 159th Aviation Brigade ("Eagle Attack").

 As the AFO scouts investigated the southern area near the base of Takur Ghar, the prominent mountain in the valley, they came across an unusual scene.
 Among the Al-Qaeda fighters, they spotted a female combatant, a rare occurrence not frequently seen among the Taliban and Al-Qaeda forces in Afghanistan.
 This woman, in her mid-thirties, stood out with her ponytailed hair, a long scarf that draped all the way down to her knees, and an AK-47 slung across her back.
-Despite being armed, she wasn't engaged in combat; instead, she sat on a ledge at the mountain's base, cooking.
+Despite being armed, she was not engaged in combat; instead, she sat on a ledge at the mountain's base, cooking.
 Other enemy fighters, who had been actively sniping at the US scouts, would come down to join her for meals before returning to their positions.
 As the scouts prepared to move on, they called for mortar support from the 187th Infantry's mortar platoon positioned in the "Halfpipe," obliterating the woman's position, along with the other Al-Qaeda fighters in the vicinity.